mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

   * Target -- (lesser than gc_grace_seconds)
 * nodetool nodesync vs dse/bin/nodesync (second binary is cluster-wide tool)

-## What are all the possible reason for large SSTable
+## (Section: DS210) -  What are all the possible reason for large SSTable

 * nodetool compact (somebody run it)
   * Major compaction using STCS would create large SSTable